Kristina01111000/Drws_site/README.md

-for 9/7:

-Should all mentions of the 30 day challenge be removed entirely?
-Or should it be mentioned but most of the page is trying to get people to join the patreon? make sure to read everything for slang that he doesn't know he is using
+- make sure to read everything for slang that he doesn't know he is using